Azure/java-aks-aca-dapr-workshop/docs/modules/05-assignment-5-aks-aca/01-aks/2-aks-instructions.md

 ## Next Steps

-This is the end of the workshop!
+Well done, you have successfully completed the workshop!

 - You can follow the **Optional execices for Azure Kubernetes Service (AKS)** to learn more about observability and GitOps:
   - [Observability]({{ site.baseurl }}{% link modules/05-assignment-5-aks-aca/01-aks/3-observability-with-open-telemetry.md %})